denotes shared first authorship; SM = Supplementary Materials (often including data and syntax).

 » Epskamp, S. & Fried, E. I. (under revision).
-A Primer on Estimating Regularized Psychological Networks.
+A Tutorial on Regularized Partial Correlation Networks.
 Psychological Methods.
 Preprint & SM.
 (Abstract)

 Recent years have seen an emergence of network modeling for psychological behaviors, moods and attitudes.
 In this framework, psychological variables are understood to directly interact with each another rather than being caused by an unobserved latent entity.
 Here we introduce the reader to the most popularly used network model for estimating such psychological networks: the partial correlation network.
 We describe how regularization techniques can be used to efficiently estimate a parsimonious and interpretable network structure on cross-sectional psychological data.
 We demonstrate the method in an empirical example on post-traumatic stress disorder data, showing the effect of the hyperparameter that needs to be manually set by the researcher.
 In addition, we list several common problems and questions arising in the estimation of regularized partial correlation networks.